After going dark on the climate stage, United States reclaims the leadership role at COP26

 “We believe that this is existential,” said U.S. climate envoy John F. Kerry on Friday in a passionate speech on the floor of a plenary meeting.
 “And for many of you it’s existential today.
 People are dying.
 Today.
 All around the world, the impacts are being felt.
 Today.”

-Throughout Saturday’s closing debates, Kerry worked the massive room, his 6-foot-4 figure easy to spot towering over the other delegates.
+Throughout the closing debates on Saturday, Kerry worked the massive room, his 6-foot-4 figure easy to spot towering over the other delegates.

 A year ago, the United States formally withdrew from the climate accord.
-President Trump had mocked the deal as pleasing Paris, not Pittsburgh.
+President Donald Trump had mocked the deal as pleasing Paris rather than Pittsburgh.
 Biden signed an executive order the first day of his presidency to rejoin.

-Today, the United States is once again, if not an indispensable nation, at least a critical one, given its diplomatic muscle, financial power and historic responsibility for its outsized role in contributing to global greenhouse gas emissions over history.
-They account for 13 percent of the world’s annual total, second only to China’s.
+Now the United States is once again, if not an indispensable nation, at least a critical one, given its diplomatic muscle, financial power and historic responsibility for its outsize role in contributing to global greenhouse gas emissions that account for 13 percent of the annual global total, second only to China.

-While climate negotiations largely stalled under Trump, Kerry’s determined approach to climate diplomacy put the United States at the forefront of galvanizing international action, even as President Biden’s climate agenda remains stalled in Congress.
+While climate negotiations largely stalled under Trump, Kerry’s determined approach to climate diplomacy put the United States at the forefront of galvanizing international action, even as Biden’s climate agenda remains stalled in Congress.

 “President Biden made an unprecedented commitment to this,” Kerry said Saturday night after the climate deal was signed.
 Biden attended in person last week, making major announcements on methane and deforestation.

-“The United States took this seriously, as we should, after the previous administration was absent during their time in the White House.”

-Kerry acknowledged the young people who protested at the summit, saying they “don’t want this place just to be a place of words.
+“The United States took this seriously, as we should, after the previous administration was absent during their time in the White House,” Kerry said.
+He acknowledged the young people who protested at the summit, saying they “don’t want this place just to be a place of words.
 It has to be in the next hours a place of action.”

-During the two-week conference here, the United States and European Union have corralled more than 100 countries into supporting deep cuts in emissions of methane, the potent greenhouse gas.
+During the conference here, the United States and European Union have corralled more than 100 countries into supporting deep cuts in emissions of methane, the potent greenhouse gas.
 The United States has taken part in a coalition to fight deforestation, which is destroying the world’s carbon sinks.
-And the U.S. delegation has also helped convince other nations to halt financing for the construction of foreign coal plants, a pact that includes Japan, South Korea and China — all major funders of such projects.
+The U.S. delegation has also helped convince other nations to halt financing for the construction of foreign coal plants, a pact that includes Japan, South Korea and China, all major funders of such projects.

-“In terms of U.S. leadership, it’s important to remember that a lot of what will be counted as COP26 accomplishments are due to the work not of the past 10 days but the past 10 months since Biden took office,” said Pete Ogden, who served in senior positions at the White House and State Department and is now vice president for energy, climate and the environment at the United Nations Foundation.
+“In terms of U.S. leadership, it’s important to remember that a lot of what will be counted as COP26 accomplishments are due to the work not of the past 10 days but the past 10 months since Biden took office,” said Pete Ogden, who served in senior positions at the White House and State Department and is now vice president for energy and climate at the United Nations Foundation.

-There are limits however, to how effectively the United States can lead, given the political realities at home.
-The U.S. delegation repeatedly came under fire from other countries who wanted an unequivocal commitment to end fossil fuel subsidies, but the U.S. ultimately agreed to end aid to “unabated” coal and “inefficient” fossil fuel subsidies.
+There are limits to how effectively the United States can lead, given the political realities at home.
+The U.S. delegation came under fire from other countries who wanted an unequivocal commitment to end fossil fuel subsidies, but the United States ultimately agreed to end aid to “unabated” coal and “inefficient” fossil fuel subsidies.
 “We have some of those subsidies,” Kerry said, adding that the $2.5 trillion that went into subsidies worldwide in recent years is the “definition of insanity.”

-The Americans also said privately that signing such a deal would have strained relations with lawmakers like Sen. Joe Manchin III (D-W.V.), the U.S. Senate’s deciding vote for passing the Build Back Better legislation.
-That would provide $550 billion in support for addressing climate change, largely in the form of tax credits to ease the economic transition to electric vehicles, renewable energy and more efficient buildings and industry.
+The Americans also said privately that signing such a deal would have strained relations with lawmakers like Sen. Joe Manchin III (D-W.V.), the deciding vote for passing the Build Back Better legislation in the Senate.
+That bill would provide $550 billion in support for addressing climate change, largely in the form of tax credits to ease the economic transition to electric vehicles, renewable energy and more efficient buildings and industry.

-Bas Eickhout, a Dutch Green Party lawmaker who is in the European Parliament, said he believes that Democrats in the U.S. Congress want to sharply increase U.S. funding for international climate assistance, but they don’t have the votes to do it.
+Bas Eickhout, a Dutch Green Party lawmaker who is in the European Parliament, said he believes that Democrats in Congress want to sharply increase U.S. funding for international climate assistance, but they don’t have the votes to do it.
 “They acknowledged there was a money problem,” Eickhout said, referring to conversations he says he’s had with members of Biden’s party.

-“Unfortunately, U.S. leadership on climate change continues to be constrained by the limits of what a Democratic administration can do in the face of ongoing GOP opposition,” said Jules Kortenhorst, chief executive of RMI, a non-profit organization devoted to speeding the transition to renewable energy.
+“Unfortunately, U.S. leadership on climate change continues to be constrained by the limits of what a Democratic administration can do in the face of ongoing GOP opposition,” said Jules Kortenhorst, chief executive of RMI, a nonprofit devoted to speeding the transition to renewable energy.

 Many negotiators from poorer countries said they were tired of waiting for a change in U.S. policy when climate change is growing more dire all the time.

-“Small Islands cannot always be the ones who are asked to compromise our interests with the objective of reaching consensus,” said Milagros De Camps, deputy minister for the Dominican Republic and a representative for the Alliance of Small Island States.
-“These are not just words that we are conceding, it's our futures.”
+“Small islands cannot always be the ones who are asked to compromise our interests with the objective of reaching consensus,” said Milagros De Camps, deputy minister for the Dominican Republic and a representative for the Alliance of Small Island States.
+“These are not just words that we are conceding, it’s our futures.”

 The toughest issues for the United States, as the richest country in the world, revolved around money.
 The United States failed to make its portion of the $100 billion payment wealthy nations had promised to deliver in 2020.
-Some poorer countries wanted the funds to be owed to them, like arrears.
+Some poorer countries wanted the funds to be owed to them.
 Instead, the wealthy nations will hit the $100 billion mark in 2023.
 By 2025, they plan to have made up for their initial shortfall.

-The $11.4 billion President Biden promised to devote to climate change three years from now — assuming he gets what he wants from Congress — will only amount to half as much as the European Union’s contribution.
-The population of the United States is three quarters the size of the E.U.
+The $11.4 billion Biden promised to devote to climate change three years from now — assuming he gets what he wants from Congress — will only amount to half as much as the E.U. contribution.
+The population of the United States is three quarters the size of the European Union.

-The United States has also avoided earmarking money for “losses and damages” accumulated from harmful emissions since the beginning of the industrial era.
+The United States has also avoided earmarking money for “losses and damages” accumulated from harmful emissions since the start of the industrial era.
 Some poorer nations wanted that money to go into a separate fund.
 The U.S. delegation worried that it sounded too much like reparations, and they fretted how the money would be managed.
-But a carefully hedged reference to losses and damages remained in the text, and Kerry was flexible about increasing the size of adaptation funds.
+But a hedged reference to losses and damages remained in the text, and Kerry was flexible about increasing the size of adaptation funds.
 Adaptation helps countries cope with the impacts of climate change.

 Some of the harshest criticism came from fellow Americans operating on the margins here.
 Ramon Cruz, president of the Sierra Club, said on Thursday that the United States “is not negotiating with the best interests of the most vulnerable and in the global community.”